ev-freaks/ocm-mirror/README.md

 docker-compose up -d
 ```

-Initially, this will build the docker image.
+Initially, this will also build the docker image.

 ### Re-Build the Docker Image, Build Args